tinamrak/barebones_enhanced/README.md

-# An enhanced starter theme for Drupal 8
+# An enhanced starter theme for Drupal 8 and Drupal 9

-This is an improved version of the skeleton theme for Drupal 8 - [Bare Bones](https://github.com/tinamrak/barebones).
+This is an improved version of the skeleton theme for Drupal 8 and Drupal 9 - [Bare Bones](https://github.com/tinamrak/barebones).

 Besides the most essential files it also includes some external libraries and a couple of performance improvements.